 - The Foundation shall only be liable to its members for damage caused by a body or a member of a body in exercising their office if such actions were undertaken with willful intent or gross negligence.

-- Members of the Executive Board, Supervisory Board and Women’s Councils shall not be liable for damage resulting from any slight negligence that arises from their exercising of their official activities.
+- Members of the Executive Board and Supervisory Board as well as the special representative shall not be liable for damage resulting from any slight negligence that arises from their exercising of their official activities.

 - The Members’ Assembly is the supreme decision-making body of the Foundation.
 Its functions include in particular:

 - The Members’ Assembly shall comprise four persons each in accordance with Section 4, para.
-3 a), sixteen persons in accordance with Section 4, para.
-3 b) – with one person coming from each state foundation – and twenty-five other persons in accordance with Section 4, para.
-3c), of which one person shall be either a member of the European Parliament or the European Green Party.
-The proposals shall be put forward in writing.
+2 a), up to sixteen persons in accordance with Section 4, para.
+2 b) – with one person coming from each state foundation – and up to twenty-five other persons in accordance with Section 4, para.
+2 c), of which one person shall be either a member of the European Parliament or the European Green Party.
+The proposals shall be put forward in text form.

 - The Members’ Assembly shall convene at least once a year.
-In convening the meeting, the Executive Board shall issue a written invitation, including an agenda, at least four weeks in advance; as a general rule, the members shall be notified of the date of the meeting eight weeks in advance.
-The Members’ Assembly must be convened if a request to this effect is submitted by one tenth of all members, or by the Executive Board or the Supervisory Board or the Women’s Council, or at least three expert advisory councils.
+In convening the meet-ing, the Executive Board shall propose the chair of the meeting to the Members’ Assembly.
+The Members’ Assembly shall elect the chair of the meeting.
+The Executive Board shall issue an invitation in text form, including an agenda, at least four weeks in advance; as a general rule, the members shall be notified of the date of the meet-ing eight weeks in advance.
+The Members’ Assembly must be convened if a request to this effect is submitted by one tenth of all members, or by the Executive Board or the Supervisory Board, or at least three expert advisory councils.

 - The Members’ Assembly shall form a quorum if at least half of its members are present.
 In order to be effective, Members’ Assembly resolutions shall be passed by a majority of the members who are present, unless otherwise regulated by the bylaws.

-- Every member shall have a right of petition at the Members’ Assembly.
+- Every member shall have a right of petition and right to speak at the Members’ As-sembly.
 As a matter of principle, the Members’ Assembly shall be open to the public.
 The employees and elected representatives of the scholarship holders shall have a right to speak and a right of petition.
 In the event that the Members’ Assembly is not held publicly, the employees and representatives of the scholarship holders shall be given the opportunity to make statements and submit petitions before the non-public meeting starts.
-The employee representatives elected to the Supervisory Board shall also be entitled to speak and submit petitions during non-public Members’ Assemblies.
+The employee representatives elected to the Supervisory Board shall also be entitled to attend, speak and submit petitions during non-public Members’ Assemblies.